LukeGrahamLandry/franca/devlog.md

+## (Mar 5)

+- wasm: before i was trying to get names to show by just exporting everything. instead use the "name" custom section. now it actually shows names in chrome devtools profiler. firefox only shows for the main module not jitted ones but that's still an improvement.
+  - support that in dump_wasm and import_wasm.

 ## (Mar 4)

 - immediate of i32.const is signed 32 bit. push_bits is correctly extending but push(RCon) jit literal isn't.